 - Delivery fulfillment.
-The order must also be delivered at the right location and at the right time.
+The order must also be delivered at the right location and time.
 Both involve the scheduling of transportation and freight distribution activities.

 - Quality fulfillment.
-The order must be provided intact (in good condition), implying that any form of damage must be avoided during transport and delivery.
-This is particularly important for products that are fragile, perishable, or sensitive to temperature fluctuations.
+The order must be provided intact (in good condition), implying that any damage must be avoided during transport and delivery.
+This is particularly important for fragile, perishable products or those sensitive to temperature fluctuations.

 - Cost fulfillment.
 The final costs of the order, including manufacturing and distribution costs, must be competitive.
 Otherwise, other options will be considered.

-All operations related to logistics aim to ensure that demand is satisfied (fulfilling goals), irrespective if it is a part made available to a manufacturer or a good be present on a store’s shelf.
+All operations related to logistics aim to ensure that demand is satisfied (fulfilling goals), irrespective if it is a part made available to a manufacturer or a good present on a store shelf.
 There are three major categories of logistics operations: